firefoxos-gamedev/book/initialization.md

 A>**Disclaimer:** Yes, I could use an immediate function and have no globals at all but this is a beginner oriented book and I don't want lose precious pages explaining about closures and nameless functions that invoke themselves.
 A>
 A>That being said, those that understand those features can clearly see how easy it would be to use them here.
 Just surround that init file and be happy.
-For those that have no clue what I am talking about but would like to know more then check out [Appendix 2: Javascript Books](#jsbooks) for some reference material.
+For those that have no clue what I am talking about but would like to know more then check out [Appendix 2: Javascript Books](#jsbooks) for some quality JS reference material.

 From line 03 to 17 we have the ```DOMContentLoaded``` event handler function.
 This will be executed once all the DOM is loaded.
 Its inside this handler that our game initialization happens.
 At this moment, initializing our game is basically loading Phaser and instantiating the the ```game``` variable.
 This game variable is the main object that is used to access the features from Phaser.
 You can learn more about it at [the documentation for the Phaser Game Class](http://docs.phaser.io/Phaser.Game.html).

 We call ```Phaser.Game()``` on line 14 passing four parameters to it.
 The first two are the dimensions for the canvas used in our game.
 We can think of it as the size of our desired screen.
-Phaser can work with both Canvas and WebGL renderers but the later is not well supported on mobile devices so for casual 2D games, I recommend sticking with Canvas.
+Phaser can work with both Canvas and WebGL renderers but the later is not well supported on mobile devices so for casual 2D games I recommend sticking with Canvas.
 The fourth parameter is the id of the DOM element that will hold the canvas.
 Once that line is executed Phaser will initialize a canvas object inside the element specified.

 Even though we created the **init.js** file, we haven't included it on our **index.html** file yet.
 Lets do it.